e-j-w/ChartOfNuclides/README.md

 ## Quick installation (Linux)

 Get the latest [release](https://github.com/e-j-w/ChartOfNuclides/releases) and follow the installation instructions there.
-Support for other platforms is planned for the future.
+Support for other platforms is planned in the future.

 ## Using the program